ksafranski/tetra/README.md

 PUT: http://youserver.com:NNNN/schema/v1/example1
 BODY:
   {
+    "name": "example2",
+    "document": {
       "foo": {
         "type": "number"
       }
     }
+  }
 ```

-The above would change the `foo` property from a `string` to a `number`.
-The
+The above would change the name of the schema to `example2` and the `foo` property
-system supports partials so the full schema is not required in the `document`.
+from a `string` to a `number`.
+The system supports partials so the full schema is
+not required in the `document`.

 #### Delete